Jovan Kirovski

-Jovan Kirovski (Јован Кировски; born March 18, 1976) is an American former soccer player who is the Technical Director for the Los Angeles Galaxy in Major League Soccer.
-Kirovski is the first American to win the UEFA Champions League (although he did not play in the final) and the first to score in a Champions League match.
-He has won an MLS Cup championship as a player, assistant coach, and Technical Director.
+Jovan Kirovski (Јован Кировски; born March 18, 1976) is an American former soccer player who is the former technical director for the Los Angeles Galaxy in Major League Soccer.
+Kirovski is the first American to win the UEFA Champions League (with Borussia Dortmund although he did not play in the final) and the first to score in a Champions League match.
+He has won an MLS Cup championship as a player, assistant coach, and technical director.

 Club career

 Born in Escondido, California, Kirovski, is the son of Macedonian immigrants.
-He was a member of the Nomads Soccer Club from 1991.
+In the 1990's at age of 14 Kirovski visited Yugoslavia for a trial with Croatian club Hajduk Split, but due to the uncertain political situation at that time his parents decided to return back to the United States.
+In 1991-92 season as a sophomore he led San Pasqual High Golden Eagles to the San Diego County title.
+He was also a member of the San Diego Nomads from 1991.

+While on a tour in 1992 with the U.S. Western Region Olympic Development Squad in United Kingdom, Kirovski impressed Manchester United youth coach Steve Kelly.
+Kelly arranged for Kirovski to be a guest player for Glasgow Rangers in the upcoming Milk Cup, an international football youth tournament held annually in Northern Ireland.
+Kirovski excelled in the tournament, scoring seven goals in seven games, including the match-winner in the semifinals, and helping the team win the tournament.

 He joined Manchester United's youth team in 1992, becoming the first American-born player to sign with the club.
 He led the reserve team in scoring in 1996, but was not able to break into the first team because of work permit regulations.
 After that season, he signed with Borussia Dortmund in the German Bundesliga.
 Kirovski spent the next four seasons in Germany.
 He played in Dortmund's 1996–97 UEFA Champions League campaign, becoming the first American to win the competition.
 He earned significant playing time during the 1998–99 season, when Borussia loaned him out to second division club Fortuna Köln.